eshaben/xcm-sdk-mkdocs/docs/example-usage.md

 console.log(`${data.source.chain.name} tx hash: ${hash}`);
 ```

-As seen in the above snippet, the `transfer` function returns a transaction hash on the source chain.
+As the above snippet shows, the `transfer` function returns a transaction hash on the source chain.

 !!! note
-    For more information on the parameters and returned data for `transfer`, please refer to the [XCM SDK Reference](./reference.md#transfer-data-consumer-methods){target=\_blank}.
+    For more information on the parameters and returned data for `transfer`, please refer to the [XCM SDK Reference](./reference/methods.md#the-transfer-method){target=\_blank}.

 ## Swap an Asset {: #swap-an-asset}

 To swap an asset, you can use the same transfer data and call `data.swap()` to switch the source and destination chain information.
-From there, you can simply call the `transfer` function to execute the swap.
+You can call the `transfer` function to execute the swap from there.

 ```js
 ...